IgniteUI/igniteui-docfx/en/components/circular_progress.md

 #### Indeterminate Progress

-If you want to track a process, which does not provide predetermined end condition, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) input property to `true`.
+If you want to track a process that is not determined precisely, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) input property to `true`.

 ```html
 <igx-circular-bar